Varunram/ElasticSearch/README.md

 # Twitter Scraper
-A nodejs backend for a twitter scraper indexed by elasticsearch
+A nodejs+express backend for a twitter scraper indexed by elasticsearch

 ## Getting Started